oip-rnd/2pit.io/README.md

 At this stage, you should get the 2pit login page when browsing to your website.
 Click on Lost password and type « admin » as an identifier then Confirm.

 You should receive an email with a link.
 By following it, you get the New password form.
-Type « Admin » and twice your new password, then Confirm.
+Type « admin » and twice your new password, then Confirm.

 (If you encounter difficulties to receive emails on your server, please note as a backup that email sent are logged in data/logs/mailing.txt.)